Arunima-Paul/MySQL_Insights-about-Consumer-Goods-Company/README.md

 **Let's see the Ad-hoc requests and gather insights about the product, sales and customer data to help AtliQ Hardwares make data-informed decisions.**

-**1.Provide the list ofmarkets in which customer "Atliq Exclusive" operatesits business in the APAC region.**
+**1.Provide the list of markets in which customer "Atliq Exclusive" operatesits business in the APAC region.**

 ![q1(3)_Ans](https://github.com/user-attachments/assets/79f80b05-12b0-411e-aaab-b21e1b92819a)